 And Rolling Stone keeps rocking’ and rollin’ and mea culpa-ing along.

-Every Thom, Dick, and rolling stone related to this volatile issue weighed in, creating a mudslide accelerating across the Internet at the viral speed of TwitterVerse light.
-Some examples:
+Every Thom, Dick, and rolling stone who related to this volatile issue weighed in, creating a mudslide accelerating across the Internet at the viral speed of TwitterVerse light.
+Some examples include: